pgRouting/workshop/docs/source/chapters/prepare_data.rst

 Option 1) When using OSGeo Live ...............................................................................

-OSGeo Live comes with osm data from the city of Boston.
+OSGeo Live comes with osm data from the city of Dar Es Salaam.

 .. code-block:: bash